Enis leads South Florida against North Texas - WTOP News

 Denton, Texas; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: South Florida visits North Texas after Wes Enis scored 36 points in South Florida’s 109-106 overtime loss to the UAB Blazers.
+BOTTOM LINE: South Florida takes on North Texas after Wes Enis scored 36 points in South Florida’s 109-106 overtime loss to the UAB Blazers.

-The Mean Green have gone 8-0 in home games.
-North Texas is the leader in the AAC at limiting opponent scoring, giving up 63.4 points while holding opponents to 40.7% shooting.

 LAST 10 GAMES: Mean Green: 7-3, averaging 70.4 points, 30.3 rebounds, 13.4 assists, 9.8 steals and 4.8 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 63.6 points per game.